kleinee/jns/notes.md

 # 25 December 2016
 * switched to Python 3.6.0.
-Note that I tried to do this on an exiting installtion and ended up in a mess
+Note that I tried to do this on an exiting installation and ended up in a mess
 * changed the server port to 8888 as this seems to be standard
 * made the server listen on all IP addresses
 * deleted ```configure_disk_image.sh```